Dear Parents in Juvenile CINA (Child in Need of Assistance) cases:

 - Iowa practices a “one family, one judge” That means that barring any unforeseen circumstances, your hearings will be in the same courtroom, with the same judge every time.

 - Parking can be a challenge downtown, so plan to arrive early.
-The on street, metered parking near the courthouse has a two-hour limit.
-The Hy-Vee parking ramp is free for the first two hours and $3.00 for every hour after that.
-Ramps tend to be around $1/hour.
+The on street, metered parking near the courthouse now has a four-hour limit, which should cover most hearings you would need to attend in juvenile court.
 You will not be able to go “feed the meter” during a hearing, so ask your attorney how long the hearing will be so you can plan appropriately.
 Click here for parking ramp locations, and here if you are interested in a Smart Card parking card.
 The advantage to the card is that you can put the maximum time into the meter, and then “reload” whatever time is left back on to your card.

 - Children can attend their hearings; in some cases, the judge may require you to bring them.
 If they attend, you may want to have another adult there who can take the child out if the judge asks you to do that (if, for example, the judge wants to hear information that s/he does not believe would be appropriate for the child to hear).
 Let me know if you plan to bring the kids.

-- You will sit at counsel table with me.
-There are microphones at counsel table that are fairly sensitive, however, so if you need to speak to me privately, you may want to turn away from the microphone and speak quietly.
+- You will sit at counsel table with your attorney.
+There are microphones at counsel table that are fairly sensitive, however, so if you need to speak to your attorney privately, you may want to turn away from the microphone and speak quietly.

 - If you are incarcerated, you may still be allowed to attend the hearing in person or by telephone.
 If you attend in person, you will be accompanied by law enforcement, who will remain in the courtroom.
 You may be allowed to meet me prior to the hearing in a secure room.
 You will be allowed to sit at counsel table with me.